Curse of the Billy Goat: End of the curse

 The Cubs won the National League Championship Series (NLCS), their first pennant in 71 years, with a 5–0 shutout in Game 6 against the Los Angeles Dodgers at Wrigley Field on October 22, 2016; the "curse" was broken on the 46th anniversary of Billy Sianis's death.

 The Cubs beat the Cleveland Indians in the 2016 World Series in seven games after trailing in the series 3 games to 1.
 They won Game 7 by a score of 8–7 in 10 innings at Progressive Field in Cleveland, Ohio, ending their 108-year drought.
+Many mark Jason Heyward's speech in the weight room during the 17 minute rain delay as the moment that "killed" the curse.
+While the fans and media feared a "classic Cubs collapse," Heyward delivered a brief, impassioned speech:

+"We're the best team in baseball... and we're the best team in baseball for a reason...
+Look at the guy next to you.
+We're going to pull this out."

+Refocused by the meeting, the Cubs emerged after the 17-minute delay and immediately scored two runs in the top of the 10th inning.
+Ben Zobrist’s go-ahead double and Miguel Montero’s RBI single provided the cushion needed to secure the 8–7 victory.

 In popular culture

 The 1989 film Back to the Future Part II depicts the Cubs defeating the Miami Gators, a fictional baseball team, in the 2015 World Series, which ended the longest drought in all four of the North American professional sports leagues.
-In reality, however, the Cubs were eliminated from the playoffs by the Mets on October 21, 2015.
+In reality, however, the Cubs were eliminated from the playoffs by the Mets on October 21, 2015, which is the day the movie was set in.
 When the Cubs won the World Series the following year, the Back to the Future Twitter account tweeted that the prediction was one year off due to the 1994–95 Major League Baseball strike.

+The short story "Curses", written by Jim Butcher and set in the Dresden Files universe, focuses on the curse.
+Wizard Harry Dresden is hired to look into it and try to lift it if possible, but discovers that the king of the Tylwyth Teg cast the curse while disguised as the goat in question and has been renewing it every year.
+After a friendly conversation with the king, who is himself a long-time Cubs fan, Harry decides not to interfere and risk jeopardizing the loyalty of the team's fan base.